luxonis/depthai-hardware/BK1096_OAK-1_Modular/README.md

 # Revision info
-The desigs files represent the R0M0E0 revision of this project, though some photos may be of ealier revisions.
+The design files represent the R1M0E1 revision of this project, though some photos may be of ealier revisions.